Wifsimster/datagamer-api-v2/README.md

 **This new version of the API is full REST, written in Node.js and run with a MongoDb database;**

+**THIS V2 IS NOT CURRENTLY AVAILABLE ONLINLE !** Please refer to v1 for the moment.

 ## Table of Contents
 * [User](https://github.com/Wifsimster/datagamer-api-v2#user)
    * [Get a list of users](https://github.com/Wifsimster/datagamer-api-v2#get-a-list-of-users)